step-security-bot/telegraf-output-kinesis-data-firehose/README.md

 ---

-This plugin makes use of the [Telegraf Output Exec plugin](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/exec).
+This plugin makes use of the [Telegraf Output Execd plugin](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/execd).
 It will batch up Points in one Put request to Amazon Kinesis Data Firehose.

 The plugin also provides optional common formatting options, like normalizing keys and flattening the output.